Terrorism: Non-state groups

-Connection with tourism

-The connection between terrorism and tourism has been widely studied since the Luxor massacre in Egypt.
-In the 1970s, the targets of terrorists were politicians and chiefs of police while now, international tourists and visitors are selected as the main targets of attacks.
-The attacks on the World Trade Center and the Pentagon on September 11, 2001, were the symbolic center, which marked a new epoch in the use of civil transport against the main power of the planet.
-From this event onwards, the spaces of leisure that characterized the pride of West were conceived as dangerous and frightful.
+Israel has had problems with religious terrorism even before independence in 1948.
+During British mandate over Palestine, the secular Irgun were among the Zionist groups labelled as terrorist organisations by the British authorities and United Nations, for violent terror attacks against Britons and Arabs.
+Another extremist group, the Lehi, openly declared its members as "terrorists".
+Historian William Cleveland stated many Jews justified any action, even terrorism, taken in the cause of the creation of a Jewish state.
+In 1995, Yigal Amir assassinated Israeli Prime Minister Yitzhak Rabin.
+For Amir, killing Rabin was an exemplary act that symbolized the fight against an illegitimate government that was prepared to cede Jewish Holy Land to the Palestinians.
+Members of Kach, a Jewish ultranationalist party, employed terrorist tactics in pursuit of what they viewed as religious imperatives.
+Israel and a few other countries have designated the party as a terrorist group.

 Funding

 State sponsors have constituted a major form of funding; for example, Palestine Liberation Organization, Democratic Front for the Liberation of Palestine and other groups sometimes considered to be terrorist organizations, were funded by the Soviet Union.
+Iran has provided funds, training, and weapons to organizations such as Lebanese Shi’ite group Hezbollah, the Yemenite Houthi movement, and Palestinian factions such as Hamas and Islamic Jihad.
+Iranian funding for Hamas is estimated to reach several hundred million dollars annually.
+These groups and others have played significant roles in Iran's foreign policy and served as proxies in conflicts.
 The Stern Gang received funding from Italian Fascist officers in Beirut to undermine the British authorities in Palestine.

 "Revolutionary tax" is another major form of funding, and essentially a euphemism for "protection money".
 Revolutionary taxes "play a secondary role as one other means of intimidating the target population".

 Other major sources of funding include kidnapping for ransoms, smuggling (including wildlife smuggling), fraud, and robbery.
 The Islamic State in Iraq and the Levant has reportedly received funding "via private donations from the Gulf states".
+Irish Republican militants, primarily the Provisional Irish Republican Army and the Irish National Liberation Army, and Loyalist paramilitaries, primarily the Ulster Volunteer Force and Ulster Defence Association, received far more financing from criminal and legitimate activities within the British Isles than overseas donations, including Libyan dictator Muammar Gaddafi and NORAID (see Paramilitary finances in the Troubles for more information).

 The Financial Action Task Force is an inter-governmental body whose mandate, since October 2001, has included combating terrorist financing.